govindjoshi12/virtual-mannequin/README.md

         single roots, but I don't know if it works for multiple roots because of the translation bug mentioned above.
 I couldn't test it.

+        Other Feature:
+        Pressing Space bar shows/hides the bones for so the artistic can view their animations without the bones hiding details.

     Timeline in Status Bar (1 Whistle):
         Getting a good looking timeline for the status bar woking with our project was actually trickier than we expected, well at least it took us longer than we expected.
 In our draw method in App.ts we were able to draw a Rect which coresponded to the percentage completion.
-We also implemented a rainbow feature when we are in loop mode as ther is no completion time.
+We also implemented a rainbow feature when we are in loop mode as there is no completion time.

     Find character model (1 Bell):
         We were able to find two character models that worked well with our